jwstegemann/fritz2-docs/ComponentLibrary.md

  ready to use components that follow consistent rules and APIs, and always considers customizing and composition aspects first class citizens.

-{% include note.html content="You are in no way forced to use our components - they are now and will remain totally optional.
+You are in no way forced to use our components - they are now and will remain totally optional.
 You will always be free to ignore our approach and do something completely different.
-The fritz2 core will never depend on components." %}
+The fritz2 core will never depend on components.

 Our components are heavily inspired by the incredible [Chakra UI](https://chakra-ui.com/) components library.
 Instead of reinventing the wheel, we chose to adopt its beautiful structure, look and feel, and ease of